UniversalPay/UniversalPay_Gateway_JAVA_SDK/README.md

 ## Before you Begin

-Before using the Payments Java SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.
+Before using the UniversalPay Java SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.

 ## Setup your Project

-Payments Java SDK is delivered as Maven project.
+The Java SDK is delivered as Maven project.
 The possible profiles:
 * "batch" creates a fat JAR (for command line usage)
 * "webapp" creates a deployable WAR file (sample servlets)